matt-42/silicon/_docs/hello_world_benchmark.md

 on each request, serializes the json object ```{"message":"hello world."}``` and sends it back to the http client.

+While it is rather simple and does not reflect a real world application, it gives a brief insight on the performances of the framework.

-You can find the full specification of the benchmark here:
+You can find the full specification of the benchmark here (session JSON serialization):

 [https://www.techempower.com/benchmarks/#section=code](https://www.techempower.com/benchmarks/#section=code)